ocalla22/GridSystemWin10/README.md

 pip install pyinstaller==3.6

+3. install twine, we'll use that for uploading kartinggrids to pip and making it a module that can be pulled.

+pip install twine

 ## Package the Standalone Application
 This won't work on MacOS.
 Pyinstaller, Tkinter and MacOS tend to disagree.
 For this reason its not so straight forward to make a standalone tkinter app for MacOS.
 Luckily the target market here is Windows users.
 So the following instructions assume you've downloaded the project on Windows OS.